developeroka/OOPY/README.md

 - [x] OOP Concepts

-- [ ] Important design patterns in python
+- [ ] Important Design Patterns in Python

-in addition, code, exercises and notes are from differente recourses like:
+Furthermore, all of the material contained herein (code, exercises and notes) are from different resources, like:

-- Data structures and algorithms in python (by goodrich)
+- Data Structures and Algorithms in Python (by Michael T. Goodrich)

-- Dive into Design Patterns ()
+- Dive into Design Patterns (by Alexander Shvets)

-- CLRS (MIT university)
+- Introduction to Algorithms (CLRS - The MIT Press)

-By the way, till the end of our journey these contents and resources may change :)
+By the way, note that till the end of our journey these contents and resources may change :)